ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 Each launched application is able to ask Windows for performing an action like creating new window, draw a line on the screen, send packet via network, allocate memory and etc. All these actions are implemented in subroutines.
 Subroutines that solves tasks from one domain are gathered into the system libraries.
 You can see kernel32.dll, gdi32.dll and etc system libraries at the picture.

 The way how application able to call Windows subroutines is strictly defined, well documented and kept unchanged.
 This way of communication is called Windows Application Programming Interface (API) or Windows API (WinAPI).
 The reason of importance API entity is keeping compatibility of new versions of an applications and new versions of Windows.
-Windows API can be compared with some kind of contract.
+WinAPI can be compared with some kind of contract.
 If application will follow the contract Windows promise to perform its requests with the certain result.

 There are two kind of application is pictured here.
-Win32 application is an application that interacts with a subset of Windows libraries through Windows API.
+Win32 application is an application that interacts with a subset of Windows libraries through WinAPI.
 Win32 is a historical name for this kind of applications that appears in the first 32-bit version of Windows (Windows NT).
 These libraries provides high level subroutines.
-High level means that these subroutines operate with complex abstractions like window, control, file and etc. The subset of Windows libraries that available through Windows API sometimes are called WinAPI libraries.
+High level means that these subroutines operate with complex abstractions like window, control, file and etc. The subset of Windows libraries that available through WinAPI are called WinAPI libraries.

 Second kind of applications is a native application.
 This application interacts with underlying internal Windows libraries and kernel through Native API.
 The libraries become available on the system boot stage, when other components of Windows are unavailable.
 Also the libraries provide low level subroutines.
 Low level subroutines operate with simple abstractions like memory page, process, thread and etc.